silaspe/maths/docs/brainstorm.md

 $$ \text{Not that every day isn't a weekend for me, but I remember solving it on sunday and posing ist the day before.} $$

-#### I might not work today (sad emoji)

-...
-Because there is a science something, what was it again?
-Physics festival!
-So I am sad to say that, today, I will break my at least $1$ edit to my website per day rule...
-Wait!
-This text that I am writing counts as something, so I'll add this to my website.
-Anyways, I need to leave, and everyone is waiting for me.

-#### or today.

-...
-That chapter title and this text will be what I add to my website today.

 ### why can't you multiply two vectors? (all endings)?

 $$ \vec{u} = \begin{bmatrix} u_x \\